You are here

 Preparing the Planting Site

-Dig the planting hole at least twice as wide as the diameter of the plant being transplanted.
+Dig the planting hole at least twice as wide as the diameter of the root ball.
 Dig the edges of the hole at a 45-degree angle.
-If you dig the planting hole with a mechanical tree spade, cut grooves in the sides and bottom of the hole to encourage roots to grow into the surrounding soil.
+If a landscaper uses a mechanical tree spade, they should cut grooves in the sides and bottom of the hole to encourage root growth into the surrounding soil.

 Ball and Burlap Plants

 For ball and burlap plants, dig the planting hole no deeper than the height of the soil ball.
 Digging the hole deeper lets a plant settle and can suffocate the roots.
 Planting depth needs to be the same as in the field where the plant was grown.
-Leave a pedestal of undisturbed, firm soil where the plant will be placed to avoid the root ball sinking as the soil settles.
+Leave the bottom of the hole undisturbed, with firm soil so the plant will not settle.
 The discoloration on the bark near ground level indicates the soil level.
 Lift the plant by the root ball, not the trunk.
 When filling the hole, be careful not to disturb the root ball.
-Add backfill up to two-thirds of the depth of the root ball, firm the soil, then settle it with water.
-Remove the burlap from the top of the soil ball by rolling it down the side of the soil ball.
+Add backfill up to two-thirds of the root ball’s depth, firm the soil, then settle it with water.
+Remove the remaining burlap from the top of the root ball.
 Burlap left on top of the soil line will have a “wick effect,” drying the root ball.
 Cut all strings or metal wire.
-If the burlap is a synthetic material or is treated, remove it from the soil ball after the plant is in place.
-If the root ball is firm enough to remain intact when you handle it, remove the regular burlap, too.
+Finish backfilling the hole with soil.

 Make a 3- to 4-inch berm or raised area surrounding the root ball.
 (A berm is a ring of soil around the base of the plant outside the planting hole.
 This helps hold water and protects the shrub or tree from possible damage by a lawn mower.)
 Be sure the berm is well beyond the edge of the root ball so water will be directed to the right place (Figure 1).
-If drainage is poor, remove the berm after the plant is established; you do not want to direct excess water to the hole.
+If drainage is poor, remove the berm after the plant is established to avoid excess water in the hole.

 A ball and burlap plant sits in the bottom of a hole.
 The burlap is pulled halfway down the soil ball and the top of the soil ball is level with the top of the hole.
 A berm encircles the hole.

 Figure 1.
-Ball and burlap planting with a berm to hold up water.
+Ball and burlap planting with a berm to hold in water.

 Container-Grown Plants